Alanaktion/alanaktion.github.io/about.md

 ### Blog

-This blog is built on [Jekyll](http://jekyllrb.com), hosted on [Arch Linux](https://www.archlinux.org), and using a minimal custom theme based on Bootstrap 4.
+This blog is built on [Jekyll](http://jekyllrb.com), hosted on [Arch Linux](https://www.archlinux.org), and using a minimal custom theme built with [Tailwind CSS](https://tailwindcss.com).
 I don't update here very often, but it primarily focuses on web development and other technology-related things.
 It also includes most of the posts from all of the previous blogs I've maintained over the years.

 If for some reason you want it, [here's my PGP public key](/pgp.txt).
-The CLI I used to host on my main page is at [/cli](https://phpizza.com/cli/) now.